skeeto/skeeto.github.com/_posts/2021-05-31-How-to-build-and-use-DLLs-on-Windows.markdown

 as on Linux.
 By the way, the output format is no accident: This is the `.def` file format, which will be particularly useful in a moment.

-Alternatively Visual Studio it provides `dumpbin`.
+Alternatively Visual Studio provides `dumpbin`.
 It's not as concise as `exports.sh` but it's a lot less verbose than `objdump -p`.

     $ dumpbin /nologo /exports square.dll